balle/balu-wiki/cluster/openstack.rst

 Overview
 ========

-* Tenant is something like an organization or mandant (can have multiple users)
+* Tenant is something like an organization or mandant (can have multiple users) --> In new versions called project

 ================ ================ ========================================================================
 Subsystem        Ports            Description